cosmos/interchain-security/docs/docs/consumer-development/changeover-procedure.md

 Chains that were **not** initially launched as consumers of Interchain Security can still participate in the protocol and leverage the economic security of the provider chain.
 The process where a standalone chain transitions to being a consumer chain is called the **changeover procedure** and is part of the Interchain Security protocol.
 After the changeover, the new consumer chain will retain all existing state, including the IBC clients, connections and channels already established by the chain.

+In a nutshell, to become an ICS consumer chain, a standalone chain needs to add the `x/ccv/consumer` module (via a coordinated upgrade) and to transfer validation responsibilities to the provider validators as stated in `consumer_genesis.json`.

 The relevant protocol specifications are available below:
 * [ICS-28 with existing chains](https://github.com/cosmos/ibc/blob/main/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md#channel-initialization-existing-chains).
 * [ADR in ICS repo](../adrs/adr-010-standalone-changeover.md)